 - English Language Requirements: As a general rule, for those wishing to complete a postgraduate qualification an overall IELTS score of 6.5 and no band less than 6.0 is the minimum required.

-The application process for a New Zealand Commonwealth award is different to other New Zealand Scholarships.
+How to Apply: The application process for a New Zealand Commonwealth award is different from other New Zealand Scholarships.
 Applicants must submit their paper applications to their country’s ‘Nominating Agency’ first.
 The Nominating Agency then ‘nominates’ two applicants from the submitted applications to send to the New Zealand Ministry of Foreign Affairs and Trade.
 Read the below information carefully before you submit an application.